moodlehq/moodle-performance-comparison/README.md

     + *wget http://webserver/moodle/site/path/testusers.csv http://webserver/moodle/site/path/testplan.jmx*
     + *./test_runner.sh* {groupname} {descriptioname} testusers.csv testplan.jmx

-### Using your own sql dump (Moodle 2.6 onwards)
+### Using your own sql dump (Moodle 2.5 onwards)
 The installation and configuration is the same, it also depends on if you use the same computer for both web server and JMeter or not, but the usage changes when you want to use your own sql dump, it is not that easy to automate, as you need to specify which course do you want to use as target course and you can not use before_run_setup.sh to generate the test plan and test_files.properties.

 * *cd /webserver/path/to/moodle-performance-comparison*
-* Restore your dataroot
+* Restore your dataroot to $dataroot
-* Restore your database
+* Restore your database to $dbname in $dbhost
+* Get the moodle code
+* Upgrade the site to $beforebranch
+    + *cd moodle/*
+    + *git checkout $beforebranch*
+    + *php admin/cli/upgrade.php --allow-unstable --non-interactive*
-* Generate the test plan.
+* Generate the test plan updating users passwords.
 You need to provide the shortname of the course that will be tested
-    + *cd moodle/*
-    + *php admin/tool/generator/cli/maketestsite.php --size="THESIZEYOUWANT" --shortname="TARGETCOURSESHORTNAME" fixeddataset --bypasscheck --updateuserspassword*
+    + *php admin/tool/generator/cli/maketestplan.php --size="THESIZEYOUWANT" --shortname="TARGETCOURSESHORTNAME" --bypasscheck --updateuserspassword*
 * Download the test plan and the test users.
 The URLs are provided by maketestsite.php in the previous step, before the performance info output begins.
     + *wget http://webserver/url/provided/by/maketestsite.php/in/the/previous/step/testplan_NNNNNNNNNNNN_NNNN.jmx -O testplan.jmx*
     + *wget http://webserver/url/provided/by/maketestsite.php/in/the/previous/step/users_NNNNNNNNNNNN_NNNN.jmx -O testusers.csv*
+* Backup dataroot and database (pg_dump or mysqldump), this backup will contain the updated passwords
-* Create moodle-performance-comparison/test_files.properties
+* Create moodle-performance-comparison/test_files.properties with the backups you just generated and the test plan data
     + *cd ../*
     + Create a new /path/to/moodle-performance-comparison/test_files.properties file with the following content: